domsoos/r-ide/UserManual.md

 ### Message Publisher

-1. In R-IDE, click the "Topic Monitor" tab.
+1. In R-IDE, click the "ROS Topic Tools" followed by the "ROS Topic Monitor" tab.
 2. Click on the pencil icon next to the topic you to publish to.
 3. The type of the topic is displayed and the user can adjust the frequency
 3. Click "Publish" to send the message.